antham/chyle/README.md

 CHYLE_EXTRACTORS_GITHUBISSUEID_DESTKEY | githubIssueId
 CHYLE_EXTRACTORS_GITHUBISSUEID_REG | "(\w+-\d+)"

-You need to define github credentials and endpoint.
+You need to define github credentials.

 Name | Value
 ------------ | -------------
+CHYLE_DECORATORS_GITHUB_CREDENTIALS_OAUTHTOKEN | Github oauth token used to fetch issue datas CHYLE_DECORATORS_GITHUB_CREDENTIALS_OWNER | Github owner

 To extract data, you need to define everytime both a "DESTKEY" key and a "FIELD" key, replace * with a name convenient to you, you can get as many value as you want.

 Name | Value
 ------------ | ------------
-CHYLE_DECORATORS_GITHUB_KEYS_*_DESTKEY | A name for the key which will receive the extracted value CHYLE_DECORATORS_GITHUB_KEYS_*_FIELD | The field to extract from github api response payload, use dot notation to extract a deep value (eg: "fields.summary")
+CHYLE_DECORATORS_GITHUB_KEYS_*_DESTKEY | A name for the key which will receive the extracted value CHYLE_DECORATORS_GITHUB_KEYS_*_FIELD | The field to extract from github issue api response payload, use dot notation to extract a deep value (eg: "fields.summary")

 #### Environment variable